 Which stood four-square to all the winds that blew.
 (Tennyson)

-But there was something in Nell’s eyes and posture which told you that standing there beside her was her heart’s dearest, the one she trusted above all, the one she could not do without.
+But there was something in Nell’s eyes and posture which told you that, standing there beside her, was her heart’s dearest, the one she trusted above all, the one she could not do without.

 Hilda had been right.
-Sister Patricia was an artist of calibre, for she had seen only photographs of Nell and the schools, and yet had produced this masterpiece.
+Sister Patricia was an artist of calibre, for she had seen only photographs of Nell and the schools, yet had produced this masterpiece.
 The picture lived and breathed.
-Mother Abbess felt sudden shame that it had taken Hilda to point out Sister Patricia’s true worth.
+Mother felt sudden shame that it had taken Hilda to point out Sister Patricia’s true worth.
 She determined that the artist and her work should not be hidden away any longer.
 They had something tender and beautiful to say to the world.

-Mother Abbess’s eyes drifted to the bedside table, where was set a small bowl of Christmas roses.
+Mother’s eyes drifted to the bedside table, a small bowl of Christmas roses.
 Always flowers when Hilda was around, she smiled to herself.
 Why did they mean so much to her?
 The origami angels were also there, standing beside the small, framed photo of Nell.
 Again, the eyes caught and held you, as did the courage in the strong-jawed face.
 It was the face of a woman who would never let you down; the face of a heroine.
-The simplicity of the frame and photo were in marked contrast to the elegance of Vivien’s angels, whose rainbow-hued wings shimmered in the sunbeam peering in at the window.
+The simplicity of frame and photo were in marked contrast to the elegance of Vivien’s angels, whose rainbow-hued wings shimmered in the sunbeam peering in at the window.
 Like the picture, it was a true work of art, and also greatly treasured by Hilda.

 The nun’s eyes swept the room again.
 She frowned, then shivered.
 Her neck prickled.

 Nell was as strong a presence in this room as Hilda herself.
 She would not be shut out, especially not when Hilda was ill.
-Mother Abbess resisted the temptation to glance over her shoulder.
+Mother resisted the temptation to glance over her shoulder.
 She had been right in what she had said to Hilda: Nell would most definitely haunt this convent.
 How could the bodily presence of one conjure up the spiritual presence of the other?
 That gossamer curtain again!
 Even in death, they walked side by side.

-Mother Abbess did not dismiss her feelings.
+Mother did not dismiss her feelings.
 She had heard too much that was strange and other-worldy in her years of counselling.
 As Tennyson wrote: